-- A Marking and Feedback policy designed from the bottom up, with regard for teacher workload, based upon a set of principles, different according to department. - Data capture that is measured and timely we report progress home twice a year. - Minimal written reports. - No requirement for teachers to submit lesson plans, even for lesson observations. - Teaching staff are only required to do a maximum of one twenty minute break duty each week. - Supportive yet challenging governance, which understands that teachers are our most valuable resource. - Work scrutiny is departmentally based and developmental. - We are a school that appreciates the importance of family.
-We do our best to support staff when there are issues and requests for additional leave regarding family events and an Additional Leave policy that supports staff when they may need time off school. - A teaching load of 43/50 one-hour periods of teaching per fortnight maximum. - The average size of our A level classes is 13 students and GCSE is 24 students.
+- Data capture that is measured and timely we report progress home twice a year. - Supportive yet challenging governance, which understands that teachers are our most valuable resource. - Work scrutiny is departmentally based and developmental. - We are a school that appreciates the importance of family.
+We do our best to support staff when there are issues and requests for additional leave regarding family events and an Additional Leave policy that supports staff when they may need time off school. - The average size of our A level classes is 13 students and GCSE is 24 students.
 We also continue to run many A level classes even if their numbers are small.